Asity: Breeding

 Rainforest asities breed during the Malagasy rainy season, beginning just before the rains in September to November.
 The velvet asity begins breeding slightly sooner in the north of its range.
 That species is the only one for which detailed information about breeding is available.
 It has a polygynous breeding system, with males holding small territories or leks where they display to passing females.
-Nest building and raising the young is incubation solely by the females.
-There are reports of yellow-bellied sunbird-asities feeding young in the nest and recently fledged chicks, so there is clearly some variation in breeding strategies in the family.
-The nests of the family are elaborate; pear-shaped woven structures hanging from branches, similar to those of broadbills, although uniquely amongst birds which weave nests the entrance to the nest is pushed created by pushing through the wall after constructed (instead of the usual scenario where the entrance is weaved into the fabric of the nest).
+Nest building, incubation, and raising the young is done solely by the females.
+There are reports of male yellow-bellied sunbird-asities feeding young in the nest and recently fledged chicks, so there is clearly some variation in breeding strategies in the family.
+The nests of the family are elaborate; pear-shaped woven structures hanging from branches, similar to those of broadbills, although uniquely amongst birds which weave nests the entrance to the nest is created by pushing through the wall after constructed (instead of the usual scenario where the entrance is weaved into the fabric of the nest).